Megapro-com/Documentation-Guidelines/README.md

 https://www.cybercon.com/historical-stock-and-etf-data/
 If you are team member, you can request more historical data for trading algorithm testing.

-For major contributors to our Github site or various team projects, we will offer free Jupyter Notebook access to more up to date stocks, options, futures, and crypto data:
+For active contributors to our Github site or various team projects, we will offer free Jupyter Notebook access to more up to date stocks, options, futures, and crypto data:
 https://www.cybercon.com/stocks-options-futures-and-crypto-uptodate-data/